Pugga12/pugpack_rm/README.md

 # That's all folks
 The Pugpack project, including Pugpack 1.0 and Pugpack Remastered Beta, has now reached end of life.
 You will no longer recieve support for Pugpack.
 Unofficial updates can still be made by forking the project on github, but everything is all on you.
 That being said, Pugpack is finally being rewrote from scratch for 1.16.5 compatibility, so stay tuned!
 Goodnight
 ## Updates (build failures)
-It is apparent that the Pugpack build.gradle no longer resolves to the forge jar.
-It is on you to find a fix, and create a pull request from your fork when you do
+It is apparent that the Pugpack build.gradle no longer resolves to the forge plugin, making builds fail
-The fan-made future of this mod rests on you, reader
 # Building
 ## Windows (command prompt)
 gradlew setupDecompWorkspace\